How Air Purifiers Can Help The Fight Against Viruses

 This one depends on filter life and how continuously you use the air purifier.
 We recommend changing your air purifier replacement filters every three to six months if you want the device to function at its peak performance.
 Some filters like the filter in our mod can last a year.

-Any HEPA filters will require regular replacing in order to function properly.
+Any high efficiency air filter will require regular replacing in order to function properly.
 That’s because the filter material can get clogged like any other filter over time.
 While they are long lasting, there’s no good alternative yet to regular maintenance.

 Do Air Purifiers Kill Viruses?